-- Check whether events also took place before the time when the error occurred, or whether only events are shown that took place after the error occurred.
+- Check whether there are any events that occurred before the error did, or whether only events that occurred after the error are shown.

-- If events are also displayed that took place before the time the error occurred, proceed with the following section:
+- If events that took place before the error occurred are also shown, proceed with the following section:

-- If only events that took place after the error are displayed, follow the instructions given in our guide FRITZ!Box restarts occasionally.
+- If only events that took place after the error are shown, follow the instructions in our guide FRITZ!Box restarts occasionally.

 2 Checking the cabling